 The gingerbread cake with cream cheese frosting recipe, by Cookie + Kate, is an absolute treat for the Christmas holidays, or simply the winter season.
 It is rich and full of flavor, and takes a total time of just 40 minutes to be ready!
 You could also easily adapt the frosting ingredients if you wish to.

 If you’re a true lover of ginger, and just a pinch of it isn’t enough to satisfy you, then go ahead and try out this triple ginger gingerbread cake recipe by Garrett Mccord.
-As the name suggests, it includes three different types of ginger, and as a result, it can be pretty strong.
+As the name suggests, it includes three different types of ginger, and as a result, it can be pretty strong (especially with the inclusion of ground cloves and the intense molasses flavor).
 That being said, it looks and tastes amazing, and will take around 85 minutes to complete.

 This gingerbread loaf cake recipe, by Nickki Thompson, is simple to follow, and delicious to eat.
 However, she recommends letting the cake sit for a few days, as it gets even better if you manage to wait for some time before you eat it!
 It takes just over an hour to make, and you can also easily add some frosting on top if you prefer.